NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Has a different super freeze animation
 - 6X
     - Hitbbox appears one frame later
+    - Elbow hitbox moved to shoulder and made larger
     - One less super freeze frame
+- 4X
+    - Added to revert back from ZTK
+    - Requires and costs 50%
+    - No hitbox
 - RA
     - Ends 4 frames sooner
     - Has three grabbable frames at the beginning
+    - Startup animation adjusted

 ### OTK Naruto